alefisico/reana-tutorial/episodes/Snakemake.md

 This is just an overview of the capabilities of Snakemake.
 As a widely used program, you can find numerous resources online.
 For more information, you can also visit their [official website](https://snakemake.readthedocs.io).

+In addition, Snakemake has a public catalog of thousands of workflow in many fields.
+If you want to see more sophisticated examples, please follow the link to the [Snakemake workflow catalog](https://snakemake.github.io/snakemake-workflow-catalog/).

 :::::::::::::::::::::: keypoints

 - Snakemake automates complex computational pipelines, ensuring efficient resource utilization and avoiding unnecessary computations.